-The 2011 Windstream phone book for Wagoner / Coweta is distributing with the Wirth Law Office – Wagoner featured on the front cover and with a full page advertisemnt and two quarter page advertisments in the yellow pages under the Attorney listing.
+The 2011 Windstream phone book for Wagoner / Coweta is distributing with the Wirth Law Office – Wagoner featured on the front cover and with a full page advertisement and two quarter page advertisements in the yellow pages under the Attorney listing.

 The appellate victory announced yesterday has been released for publication, which means it will become precedent and common law, that can be cited as authority in other cases.
 The Dilbeck case, which can be seen here, will stand for the point that a Parenting Coordinator cannot make recommendations regarding custody.